ReactForBeginners/course-overview/lecture1/README.md

 ## Props & State

 There are two types of data in React; props and state.
 The difference between the two is a bit tricky to understand in the beginning, at least conceptually.
-But once you do so, you'll quickly manage to separate the two from each other.
+But once you start coding, you'll quickly manage to separate the two from each other.

 The key difference is that state is private and can be changed from within the component itself.
+Props are external, and not controlled by the component itself.
+It's passed down from components higher up the hireachy, whom also control the data.

-Props are external and are controlled by whatever renders the component.
-So a component can not change its own props directly (it can do it indirectly, but let's save that for later).
-A component can, however, change its own state.
+So while a component can not change its own props directly (it can do it indirectly, but let's save that for later), it can change its own state.

 ### Props